 Permits, Inspection, and Furnace Installation Costs

-New gas furnace installation usually requires an inspection and in some cases, a Manual-J load report.
+A new gas furnace installation usually requires a permit and inspection.
+In some cases, a Manual-J load report will need to be completed before a permit is issued.
 A contractor is required in most states to have the unit inspected in order to complete the job and assure the safety and thoroughness of the project.
 In some states, DIY’ers can do the install themselves at their own home but an inspection is still required.

 - $50 – $200 ea. | Local permits (if required).
 You will likely require electrical, mechanical and plumbing inspections.

 Variables within your home and with the contractor can have an effect on the overall installation cost of a gas furnace.

 - Furnace Location – The harder it is to get to your furnace and heating system, the more it’s going to cost to replace.
 For example, if you have a utility closet on the first floor of your home, the contractor has very easy access to the unit.
 However, if it’s located in the back corner of your attic and the only way in or out is through a small attic-door, it’s going to be more time consuming and costly.

 - Age and Condition of Old System and Ductwork – Newer systems are much more efficient than 15 years ago.
 If a contractor (or you) need to upgrade duct, gas lines, electrical, or any other number of things associated with a new furnace, they may required to bring the rest up to current code.
 This can get costly, quickly.